 Leafy vegetables are considered an essential part of a healthy diet, as they are rich in vitamins, minerals, antioxidants, fibre, and other nutrients.
 Green leafy vegetables contain almost all the essential elements that a human body needs to function properly.

 Amaranth leaves contain high amounts of protein, calcium, iron, zinc, and essential amino acids that the body can use for growth.
 Amaranth leaves also maintain the levels of cholesterol in your bloodstream since they have zero cholesterol content.

 Artichokes are a type of flower that is edible and has a lot of benefits.
-Artichokes have been used for medicinal purposes, as a food flavouring, and as a vegetable.
-Artichokes are a low-calorie, low-fat, cholesterol-free vegetable that is high in fibre.
+Artichokes have been used for medicinal purposes, as a food flavoring, and as a vegetable.
+Artichokes are a low-calorie, low-fat, cholesterol-free vegetable that is high in fiber.

 Arugula is a leafy vegetable, commonly referred to as a rocket or roquette in different parts of the world.
 Arugula is also known by various other names such as garden rocket, Italian cress, and ruche.

 As a source of omega-3 fatty acids, vitamin C, and iron, arugula has been proven to help lower cholesterol levels and prevent heart attacks.
-Furthermore, arugula’s high fibre content promotes digestive health and helps fight diabetes by lowering blood sugar levels.
-In addition, it is an antioxidant-rich source of Vitamin A, C, and K.
+Furthermore, arugula’s high fiber content promotes digestive health and helps fight diabetes by lowering blood sugar levels.
+In addition, it is an antioxidant-rich source of vitamins A, C, and K.

 Asparagus can lower blood pressure by dilating blood vessels.
 It is known to have many health benefits, including reducing the risk of heart disease and stroke.

 Beet greens are the leaves of beets that are commonly used in salads.
 There are many benefits of beet greens like they provide iron, folate, and vitamin A. In addition, they contain nitrates which help with blood pressure regulation.